 Association of Universities and Colleges of Canada

-The AccessAbility Centre offers support services to students with diagnosed disabilities such as learning or physical disabilities, ADHD, visual and auditory impairments and mental health, as well as temporary disabilities such as a broken hand.
+The AccessAbility Centre offers support services to students with diagnosed disabilities, such as learning or physical disabilities, ADHD, visual and auditory impairments and mental health, as well as temporary disabilities.
 As part of the Marianopolis Plan for Success, the AccessAbility Centre and the Adapted Services Counselor offer services such as student advocacy and workshops, one-on-one coaching on learning and organizational strategies, faculty support, information for parents and help in transitioning from high school and/or to university.